What We Believe

 What does our church believe?

-We believe that the Bible is the inspired, inerrant, and infallible Word of God, our final authority in matters of faith and life.
-For this reason, we deliberately endeavor to preach and teach the Bible in our Sunday services as well as in Sunday school and in small group settings.
-We believe that the teachings of the Bible are best represented in the Westminster Confession of Faith and Shorter and Larger Catechisms (please ask us for a copy of the Confession if you would like one, we would be happy to send it out to you).
-As a church we are theologically Reformed, because we believe the distinctives of the historic Reformed faith are nothing more or less than Biblical Christianity.
+We believe that the Bible is the inspired, inerrant, and infallible Word of God and serves as our final authority in matters of faith and life.
+For this reason, we make a conscious effort to preach and teach the Bible during our Sunday services, in Sunday school, and in small group settings.
+We hold that the teachings of the Bible are best represented in the Westminster Confession of Faith, as well as in the Shorter and Larger Catechisms.
+If you would like a copy of the Confession, please let us know, and we would be happy to send it to you.
+As a church, we embrace a Reformed theology, believing that the distinctives of the historic Reformed faith are, at their core, nothing more or less than Biblical Christianity.

-We believe that Jesus Christ is the eternal and only begotten Son of God, who, through His perfect life upon the earth and His sacrificial death upon the cross, made atonement for the sins of all who trust in Him alone for their salvation.
+We believe that Jesus Christ is the eternal and only begotten Son of God.
+Through His perfect life on earth and His sacrificial death on the cross, He made atonement for the sins of all who trust in Him alone for their salvation.
 We believe that He will return bodily for all to see and that He will judge the world.
-And when He does return, "every knee will bow...in heaven and on earth and under the earth, and...every tongue will confess that Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:10-11, NASB).
+When He returns, "every knee will bow...in heaven and on earth and under the earth, and...every tongue will confess that Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:10-11, NASB).

-We also believe in the importance of Christian discipleship and missions and outreach, fulfilling Jesus' Great Commission (Matthew 28:18-20) to make disciples by going into all the world proclaiming the good news that freedom from sin and guilt is found in Christ.
+We believe in the significance of Christian discipleship, missions, and outreach.
+Fulfilling Jesus' Great Commission (Matthew 28:18-20), we are called to make disciples by going into all the world and proclaiming the good news that freedom from sin and guilt is found in Christ.

 Why are we here?

-We are here to glorify God (1 Corinthians 10:31), to equip God?s people for works of service, and to build up the body of Christ, until we all reach unity in the faith and in the knowledge of the Son of God and become mature, so that we will no longer be tossed to and fro by every wind of doctrine that we hear or by the deceitfulness of those who are cunning and crafty in their scheming (Ephesians 4:12-14).
+We are here to glorify God (1 Corinthians 10:31) and to equip His people for works of service.
+Our goal is to build up the body of Christ until we all reach unity in faith and knowledge of the Son of God, becoming mature in our beliefs.
+This way, we will no longer be tossed back and forth by every new teaching or swayed by the deceit of those who are cunning and crafty in their schemes (Ephesians 4:12-14).

 What do we believe about Worship?

-At LPC, we believe that worship is to be governed by four overarching principles: it is to be God-centered, Bible-based, Christ-exalting, and Spirit-empowered.
+At LPC, we believe that worship should be guided by four main principles: it must be God-centered, Bible-based, Christ-exalting, and Spirit-empowered.

-By God-centered we simply mean that God is the proper focus of all our worship.
-Our services, therefore, are aimed God-ward rather than man-ward.
+By "God-centered," we mean that God is the primary focus of all our worship.
+Our services are directed towards Him rather than aimed at people.
 We seek to "ascribe to the Lord the glory due His name" and to worship Him "in the splendor of His holiness" (Psalm 96:8-9, NIV).

-Because the Bible is necessary to know God rightly and truly, our worship must also be Bible-based in order for it to be God-centered.
-By "Bible-based" we mean that Scripture, and not human opinion or tradition, determines the content of our worship.
-Not only does the Bible determine the specific elements of worship (i.e., we sing, pray, read, and preach because there is Biblical warrant for doing these things when Christians gather together to worship God), but it also determines the content of each element.
-This means that we don't just sing; we sing the Bible.
-We don't just pray; we pray the Bible.
-We don't just read and preach; we read and preach the Bible.
+Because knowing God truly and rightly requires Scripture, our worship must also be Bible-based to ensure it remains God-centered.
+By "Bible-based," we mean that the Bible—not human opinions or traditions—guides the content of our worship.
+The Bible informs the specific elements of worship (for example, we sing, pray, read, and preach because Scripture supports these activities when Christians gather to worship God).
+Furthermore, it shapes the content of each of these elements.
+This means we don’t just sing; we sing the Bible.
+We don’t merely pray; we pray the Bible.
+We don’t just read and preach; we read and preach the Bible.

-Worship is to be Christ-exalting, because Christ, by His own admission, is the only Savior for sinners, the only mediator between God and man, who has provided the only way of salvation by His life and death (John 14:6; cf. Acts 4:12; 2 Cor.
+Worship must be Christ-exalting, as Christ Himself is the only Savior for sinners and the sole mediator between God and humanity.
+He has provided the only way of salvation through His life and death (John 14:6; see also Acts 4:12; 2 Cor.
 5:21).
-He is the "Lamb, who was slain," the One who alone is "worthy to receive power and wealth and wisdom and strength and honor and glory and praise" (Rev. 5:12, NIV).
+He is the "Lamb who was slain," and He alone is "worthy to receive power and wealth and wisdom and strength and honor and glory and praise" (Rev. 5:12, NIV).

-Biblical worship must also be Spirit-empowered.
-As Jesus Himself says in John 4:23-4, those who wish to worship God rightly must do so "in spirit and in truth" (NIV).
-One of the things this means is that our worship is not simply to be "in truth."
-We are not simply to ensure that we are worshiping God with the right elements and the right content (as important as that is).
-But we are to worship Him with our "spirits" in the power of the Holy Spirit.
-Worship is not merely to be cognitive; and it is not merely to be affective.
-Rather, it is to be a "whole-soul" communion with Christ by way of the Holy Spirit.
+Finally, biblical worship must be Spirit-empowered.
+As Jesus states in John 4:23-24, those who wish to worship God correctly must do so "in spirit and in truth" (NIV).
+This means that our worship should not only be "in truth."
+While it is essential to use the right elements and content in our worship, it is equally important to worship Him with our "spirits" in the power of the Holy Spirit.
+Worship is not merely a cognitive exercise, nor is it just an emotional experience; rather, it is meant to be a "whole-soul" communion with Christ empowered by the Holy Spirit.